pylint-dev/pylint/doc/user_guide/checkers/extensions.rst

     R:1: 'f10' is too complex.
 The McCabe rating is 11 (too-complex)
     $ pylint a.py --load-plugins=pylint.extensions.mccabe --max-complexity=50
     $

+You can find the options of this checker here: :ref:`design-options`

 Design checker Messages
 ^^^^^^^^^^^^^^^^^^^^^^^